 Bottlenose dolphins were seen in scattered and fragmented groups, as appears usual for this species in the Mediterranean; they were encountered in their typical habitat, namely inshore and coastal waters (Figure 24).
 Common dolphins were also encountered throughout their known range, although sightings around Sicily and the southern Tyrrhenian Sea are of importance as this area is considered data deficient for this species.
 Striped dolphins were seen throughout both the western and eastern basins in keeping with its description as the most common and ubiquitous cetacean in the Mediterranean Sea.

-Figure 24 - Sightings of bottlenose, common and striped dolphins made by the Song of the Whale team during the ASI survey (blue circles, red squares and orange squares respectively).
+survey (blue circles, red squares and orange squares respectively).

 Figure 25 - Sightings of all fish species made from Song of the Whale.

 Figure 26 - Sightings of all turtle species made from Song of the Whale.